Today marks the anniversary date of my dad’s untimely death. He was taken from us due to medical malpractice.

-This doctor has nothing else to write and he knew he messed up, that is why he did not want to fill out the death certificate and that is why he did not come out to speak to me after surgery.
+This doctor has nothing else to write, and he knew he messed up; that is why he did not want to fill out the death certificate, which is why he did not come out to speak to me after surgery.

-Finally, the autopsy report comes back saying that my father was in exceptional health and then I read the conclusion which rips my heart out yet again.
+Finally, the autopsy report says that my father was in exceptional health, and then I read the conclusion that rips my heart out yet again.

-All of a sudden my mom remembers the doctor explaining to her that when he did the surgery he was suppose to put in a mesh over the area to prevent a hernia from occurring in the future, but he decided that it was not the best thing to do so he would have to open my dad up for surgery in a month.
+All of a sudden, my mom remembers the doctor explaining to her that when he did the surgery, he was suppose to put in a mesh over the area to prevent a hernia from occurring in the future.
+Still, he decided that it was not the best thing to do, so he would have to open my dad up for surgery in a month.

-This coupled with my dad’s constant complaint of a burning chest and discomfort was enough to make us start looking for attorneys.
-We spoke to several doctors and the Pathologist and they all said the same thing: Your father died because he aspirated fecal matter that was in his lungs, in his esophagus and he developed all of the infections mentioned above as a direct result of bad surgery.
+This, coupled with my dad’s constant complaint of a burning chest and discomfort, was enough to make us start looking for attorneys.
+We spoke to several doctors and the Pathologist.
+They all said the same thing: Your father died because he aspirated fecal matter that was in his lungs, in his esophagus, and he developed all of the infections mentioned above as a direct result of bad surgery.

-So basically my father choked to death and that Pulmonologist who supposedly saw him at noon the day he died, never did see him.
-There was no hospital record and even if he had seen my dad he would have heard something wrong in my dad’s lungs.
+Basically, my father choked to death, and that Pulmonologist who supposedly saw him at noon the day he died never saw him.
+There was no hospital record, and even if he had seen my dad, he would have heard something wrong in my dad’s lungs.

-My sister was told by one of the nice nurses in secrecy that “they should never have done that to your dad” and “If I had been his charge nurse this would not have happened”.
+My sister was told by one of the friendly nurses in secrecy that “they should never have done that to your dad” and “If I had been his charge nurse, this would not have happened.”

 Now, I know that my dad was taken away because his time was up, I have accepted that fact.
-But it still does not mean that I have to stay quiet and hear about hundreds of people dying each day while being treated in hospitals and clinics around the world.
+But it still does not mean that I have to stay quiet and hear about hundreds of people dying each day while being treated in hospitals and clinics worldwide.

 The biggest lesson I learned concerning my dads’ tragic death is “NEVER trust anything anyone says until you prove it right yourself.”
 That is as it relates to being hospitalized.